mexgui/MeXgui/README.md

 MeXgui development branch
 ======

-This branch is currently under development files, to this branch shall be other branches merged.
+This branch is currently under development files.
+To be commit use Fork and make your own fork then fork the code and then make pull request.
+All pull request shall be merged to this branch.

 DONATE
 ======